antoine-spahr/SN-PatchGAN_FreeForm-Inpainter/README.md

         256,
         256
       ],
-      "kernel_size": 5,                            > Kernel size to use in discriminator convolutions "stride": 2,                                 > Stride to use in discriminator convolutions "bias": true,                                > Whether to add a bias term in discriminator convolutions "activation": "lrelu",                       > Activation function to use.
+      "kernel_size": 5,                           > Kernel size to use in discriminator convolutions "stride": 2,                                > Stride to use in discriminator convolutions "bias": true,                               > Whether to add a bias term in discriminator convolution "activation": "lrelu",                      > Activation function to use.
 Supported: 'relu' -> ReLU, 'lrelu' -> LeakyReLU, 'prelu' -> PReLU, 'selu' -> SELU, 'tanh' -> Hyperbolic tangent, 'sigmoid' -> sigmoid, 'none' -> No activation used
       "norm": false,                              > whether to use BatchNorm layers.
       "padding_mode": "reflect",                  > Padding mode of features map (see pytorch for valid entries).
       "sn": true,                                 > Whether convolution are spectrally normalized.
       "self_attention": true                      > Whether to add a self-attention layer before the last convolution.
     }
   },
   "train": {
     "model_param": {
       "n_epoch": 100,                             > Number of epochs of training.
       "batch_size": 7,                            > Batch size
       "lr_g": 0.0001,                             > Learning rate for the generator optimization.
       "lr_d": 0.0004,                             > Learning rate for the discriminator optimization.
       "lr_scheduler": "ExponentialLR",            > Learning rate scheduler to use.
 Must be one from torch.optim.scheduler.
       "lr_scheduler_kwargs": {                    > Kwargs for the learning rate scheduler.
         "gamma": 0.97
       },
       "gammaL1": 0.995,                           > Gamma hyper-parameter for the Discounted L1-Loss.
       "lambda_L1": 1,                             > Weight of Discounted L1 loss in generator loss.
       "lambda_gan": 0.05,                         > Weight of GAN loss in generator loss.
       "weight_decay": 0.000001,                   > Weight of L2 regularization on models weights.
       "num_workers": 12,                          > Number of CPU workers to use.
       "checkpoint_freq": 1                        > Frequency of checkpoint saving in term of epoch: checkpoint saved every  i epochs.
     },
     "model_path_to_load": {                       > Potential path to load an existing model.
 It must point to a valid state_dict.
 If null, no model are loaded
       "gen": null,
       "dis": null
     },
     "validate_epoch": true,                       > Whether to validate model ona fixed dataset.
     "valid_save_freq": 1,                         > Frequency of validation results saving.
     "stabilization_rep": 5                        > Number of epoch to perform after training to stabilize BatchNorm Layers.
 Note that the model is not trained and only the BatchNorm parameters are updated.
   }
 }
 ```